Thiamine Hydrochloride InjectionPronunciation

 Dosage Form: injection, solution

-Thiamine Hydrochloride Injection, USP is a sterile solution of thiamine hydrochloride in Water for Injection for intramuscular (IM) or slow intravenous (IV) administration.
+Thiamine Hydrochloride Injection is a sterile solution of thiamine hydrochloride in Water for Injection for intramuscular (IM) or slow intravenous (IV) administration.

-Each mL contains: Thiamine hydrochloride 100 mg; chlorobutanol anhydrous (chloral derivative) 0.5%; monothioglycerol 0.5%; Water for Injection q.s.
+Each mL contains: Thiamine hydrochloride 100 mg; monothioglycerol 0.5%; Water for Injection q.s.
 Sodium hydroxide may have been added for pH adjustment (2.5 to 4.5).

-Thiamine hydrochloride, or vitamin B1, occurs as white crystals or crystalline powder that usually has a slight characteristic odor.
+Thiamine hydrochloride, or vitamin B1, occurs as white cyrstals or crystalline powder that usually has a slight, characteristic odor.
 Freely soluble in water; soluble in glycerin; slightly soluble in alcohol; insoluble in ether and benzene.
 Thiamine is rapidly destroyed in neutral or alkaline solutions but is stable in the dry state.
 It is reasonably stable to heat in acid solution.

 The water soluble vitamins are widely distributed in both plants and animals.
 They are absorbed in man by both diffusion and active transport mechanisms.
 These vitamins are structurally diverse (derivatives of sugar, pyridine, purines, pyrimidine, organic acid complexes and nucleotide complex) and act as coenzymes, as oxidation-reduction agents, possibly as mitochondrial agents.
 Metabolism is rapid, and the excess is excreted in the urine.

 Thiamine is distributed in all tissues.
 The highest concentrations occur in liver, brain, kidney and heart.
-When thiamine intake is greatly in excess of need, tissue stores increase two to three times.
+When thiamine intake is greatly in excess of need, tissue stores increase 2 to 3 times.
 If intake is insufficient, tissues become depleted of their vitamin content.
 Absorption of thiamine following IM administration is rapid and complete.

 Thiamine Hydrochloride Injection is effective for the treatment of thiamine deficiency or beriberi whether of the dry (major symptoms related to the nervous system) or wet (major symptoms related to the cardiovascular system) variety.
 Thiamine Hydrochloride Injection should be used where rapid restoration of thiamine is necessary, as in Wernicke's encephalopathy, infantile beriberi with acute collapse, cardiovascular disease due to thiamine deficiency, or neuritis of pregnancy if vomiting is severe.
 It is also indicated when giving IV dextrose to individuals with marginal thiamine status to avoid precipitation of heart failure.